theodi/collaborative-data-patterns-catalogue/jekyll/collections/_patterns/organise-campaigns.md

 category: encouraging-contributions
 title: Organise Campaigns
 nav_order: 1
-description: |-
-    Ensure you have a set of clearly defined, well-documented tasks for the community to achieve.
-Create a **Progress Indicator** to help you and the community to monitor progress.

-    Organise and promote a campaign asking the community to work together to complete these tasks.
-problem: >-
+description: >-
     Contributors’ attention needs to be focused on a milestone or a specific set of tasks.
 context: >-
     Focusing the attention of the project on shorter-term goals can help build engagement, recruit new users or increase participation.
 It can also be a useful way to focus attention on smaller goals, such as increasing coverage, fixing errors or capturing new types of data
+solution: |-
+    Ensure you have a set of clearly defined, well-documented tasks for the community to achieve.
+Create a **Progress Indicator** to help you and the community to monitor progress.

+    Organise and promote a campaign asking the community to work together to complete these tasks.
 examples:
     -
         title: "HOT OSM Mapping campaign against Malaria"